 How Money Issues In Marriage Plagued A Happy Relationship

-Rewind to eight years ago.
-She had found her love.
-Her man.
-This was a huge announcement to me, as she’d always been so content with work and never thought about getting married.
+Rewind to eight years ago when she first found love.
+This in itself was a huge announcement to me, as she’d always been so content with work and never thought about getting married.
 She always kept busy, with her work, so when she announced that she was tying the knot, her parents hit cloud nine and I was stupefied.

-Then one day she called me and asked me to meet her at our favourite haunt, Dilli Haat.
+Then one day she called me and asked me to meet her at our favorite haunt, Dilli Haat.

 She sounded calm.
 But I knew something was amiss.
 We never met on a weekday, because she always wanted to get back to her family as early as she could.

 As we sat drinking fruit beer, I saw what I never thought I would.
-Maithili is full of grit, self-composure and self-belief.
+Janet’s face is usually is full of grit, self-composure and self-belief.
 That evening, however, I saw her hold the straw, not sipping, and fingers shaking.
 With tears steadily streaming down her face, she said to me, “He’s leaving.
 I didn’t stop him.
 We are doing it as maturely as we can.”

 It was just a plain and simple walking away with mutual consent, she even got possession of the baby.
-She did not let money arguments in the marriage cause a bitter rift and even allowed free visitation to the husband.
-She didn’t care for his money.
-She had plenty of her own.
+She did not let money arguments in the marriage cause a bitter rift and even allowed free visitation of their child to her husband.
+She didn’t care for his money, she had plenty of her own.
 Janet wasn’t one to let marriage and debt play games with her mindset.
 She didn’t even take any maintenance from him.

-The days that followed weren’t easy for her.
+Naturally, the days that followed weren’t easy for her.
 Moving on from divorce is never easy.
 Being a single mother in the city, without parents to fall back on, is never an easy task.
 But she did it.
-Right from getting a place to live to looking up her aunt who would look after her child while she was at work.
+Right from getting a place to live to connecting with her aunt who would look after her child while she was at work.